Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models: Conclusion and outlook

 \section{Conclusion and outlook}

 In this paper, we have investigated the scaling of parity-encoded QAOA for paradigmatic spin-glass models.
-To estimate the quality of the algorithm, we calculated the average logical energy of decoding along a qubit-line spanning tree.
-For fixed $p=1$, the performance vanishes exactly as $N^{-1/2} -N^{-3/2}$.
+To understand the quality of the algorithm, we have calculated the average logical energy of decoding along a qubit-line spanning tree.
+For fixed depth $p=1$, the performance vanishes exactly as $N^{-1/2} -N^{-3/2}$.
 By counting the number of non-vanishing 2-body RCCs, we show that the performance is also asymptotically vanishing as $N^{-1/2}$ for arbitrary $p$.
 This leads to the conclusion that $p$ has to scale up with system size in order to get fixed performance.
-Our upper bound based on these RCCs counting arguments [see Eq.~\eqref{eq:UB}], requires that $p$ needs to scale at least as $N^{1/2}$ in order to obtain fixed performance.
+Our upper bound based on these RCCs counting arguments [see Eq.~\eqref{eq:UB}], sets the requirement that $p$ needs to scale at least as $N^{q}$ with $q\gtrsim 0.67$ in order to allow for maximal performance.

-Formally, our results do not exclude a speed-up of parity-encoded QAOA with respect to vanilla QAOA.
+Formally, this result does not exclude a speed-up of parity-encoded QAOA with respect to vanilla QAOA.
 This is because the total depth of the algorithm could potentially be more favorable [see Table~\ref{tab:scalingN}].
-However, in practice this would require that increasing $p$ leads to increased performance.
-However, we performed small-scale numerical experiments, and found it in practice hard to obtain better performances than the $p=1$ algorithm [see Figs.~\ref{fig:P_ST_optimal},\ref{fig:P_ST_trotter},\ref{fig:P_ST_encoded}], which performs local rotations.
+However, this would require that increasing $p$ actually leads to increased performance.
+We performed small-scale numerical experiments, and found it in practice hard to obtain better performances than the $p=1$ algorithm [see Figs.~\ref{fig:P_ST_optimal},\ref{fig:P_ST_trotter},\ref{fig:P_ST_encoded}], which performs local rotations and is therefore a trivial and entirely classical algorithm.
+This follows from the fact that the entangling gate drops out in the parity-encoded QAOA circuit in the $p=1$ case~\eqref{eq:pqaoa_gates}.
+Therefore we are left with only single-qubit rotations that in this case rotate the parity qubits to the sign of their associated local field $J_{ij}$ (or the interaction between the logical qubits $i$ and $j$).
+We however find numerically that the parity-encoded algorithm struggles to even outperform this trivial algorithm when $p$ is increased.